22 Best Argentina Travel Tips

 Food in Argentina is delicious: the country is a real paradise for meat eaters, and enjoying a good asado (a mix of barbecued meats) is a must.

-Empanadas (sort of small calzones with various fillings) are a good option of cheap and tasty food – you will find them served as appetizers or snacks in all restaurants, eateries, markets and even in the streets.
-Another common thing to eat is humitas (sort of tamales, made of corn dough).
+Empanadas (small calzones with various fillings) are a good option for cheap and tasty food.
+You will find them served as appetizers or snacks in all restaurants, eateries, markets, and even on the streets.
+Another common thing to eat is humitas (tamales made of corn dough).

 argentine steak

 Argentinians typically eat a small breakfast consisting of café con leche (coffee with milk) and medialunas, similar to small Italian cornetto.
-International hostels and hotels offer a bigger variety for breakfast which usually includes fruits, cereals and also eggs.
+International hostels and hotels offer a bigger variety of breakfasts, which usually include fruits, cereals, and also eggs.

 Finally, don’t try to have an early dinner.
 Locals won’t even consider eating before 8:00 pm!